List of West Coast Eagles captains

-The West Coast Eagles is a football club in the Australian Football League and AFL Women's.
+The West Coast Eagles are a football club in the Australian Football League and AFL Women's.
 The club is based in Western Australia and has won the AFL premiership four times, in 1992, 1994, 2006 and 2018.

 VFL/AFL

-There have been fourteen players to hold the men's captaincy since the club commenced competition in 1987:
+There have been thirteen players to hold the men's captaincy since the club commenced competition in 1987:

 AFL Women's

 The club entered the AFL Women's competition in 2020.